 Fireworks that can only be purchased and used by individuals holding a valid fireworks operator certificate.

 You must have a valid permit issued by Middlesex Centre Fire Services to discharge display fireworks.
-Note that display fireworks are only allowed on Canada Day and Victoria Day.
+Note that display fireworks are only allowed on Canada Day, Victoria Day and New Year's Eve.
 If you wish to discharge fireworks at any other time you must apply for an exemption.

 Inspection Requests & Complaints